 Wider Dynamic Range

-When comparing Raw vs JPEG, you see a wider dynamic range and color gamut with Raw formats.
+When comparing Raw vs JPEG format, you see a wider dynamic range and color gamut with Raw formats.

 Correct Under and Over-Exposed photos